Improving child health and visual rehabilitation

 and as part of a participant identification initiative for Project Prakash, we have organized eye-care camps in the

-medically underserved parts of India, and have provided eye-health screening to over 700 blind (or nearly so)
+medically underserved parts of India, and have provided eye-health screening to over 40,000

 children.
 Many of the children, even those who do not fit the specific profile required for Project Prakash,